Bute Shinty Club: History

 Bute romped back into the Premier Division in 2011 with a stunning 100% record in the league as well as winning the Balliemore Cup.
 Bute were relegated in 2012 from a very competitive Premiership.

-The club's top player during this successful period has been Hector Whitelaw, a full international and a powerful player capable of playing both upfront and at the back.
-He is a prolific goalscorer.
+The club's top player during this period was Hector Whitelaw, a full international who played both in attacking and defensive positions.
+He scored a number of goals for the team.

 The club was one of the main opponents of the national league setup due to the difficulty of traveling to away games in places such as Cannich and Portree.
 (Until the establishment of Lewis Camanachd, they were the only senior team in Scotland with no fixed link to the mainland.).

 The stepping back of Whitelaw to the second team and the loss of the Zavaroni brothers to Kyles Athletic saw Bute take a step back but they still made good showings in the cups and also made it into the National Division One setup for 2014 with a second-place finish in Division South One.

 Several other player changes in 2014 led to a disastrous showing in National Division One, even conceding a game at one point.
 Bute finished rock bottom and were due for relegation to South Division One, but were given a reprieve due to league reconstruction.
 However, Bute elected to be relegated to South Division One, feeling that National Division shinty was not feasible for the club at that time.
 In January 2015, former referee Ted McDonald became their senior team coach.

+Bute came within inches of returning to the Premiership in 2025, however two final day red cards saw them lose to Inveraray, sending Col-Glen to the Premiership instead.